Iconic analogue flight information boards at Changi Airport to be taken down amid Terminal 2 upgrading

 CAG said it intends to repurpose the boards, but was unable to provide more details.

-The two boards have been at the departure hall in Terminal 2 since the terminal opened in 1990 and are the only ones of their kind left at Changi Airport.
+The two boards have been at the departure hall in Terminal 2 since 1999 and are the only ones of their kind left at Changi Airport.
 The other three terminals are already equipped with electronic displays.

 The board between check-in rows 9 and 10 will be decommissioned in February.
 The other board will follow suit as part of upgrading and expansion works at the 30-year-old terminal.